faibl/styleguide-boilerplate/src/components/_definitionList.md

 ### Definition List (horizontal):

-You can specifiy the width of the term "column" by applying the modifiers `sgbp-definitionList--50`, `sgbp-definitionList--1000`, ..., `sgbp-definitionList--250`
+You need to specifiy the width of the term "column" by applying the modifiers `sgbp-definitionList--50`, `sgbp-definitionList--1000`, ..., `sgbp-definitionList--250`

     @example
     <dl class="sgbp-definitionList sgbp-definitionList--horizontal sgbp-definitionList--100">